KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 $ docker volume create portainer_data
 $ docker run -d -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer
 ```

+These steps are resume in the script `managerUI.sh`

 To acces our management UI, we open our browser and go to [localhost:9000]().
 The first time we open the manager, we need to create a account and select the local management.